How to Start a Successful Freelance Business as a Software Developer

 The world outside of my personal network never gets a chance to even see the job opening.

-Think about it from your POV as someone who works as a freelancer on these sites.
+Think about it from your POV as someone who works as a freelancer on sites like e-lance or upwork.
 We just finished talking about networks and how people tend to form circles of trust where they share jobs with each other.

 That typically means only the shitty jobs are available outside of these circles, and even worse they are jobs being managed by someone who might be difficult to work with.
 Not all people who hire freelancers on these sites are bad but in my experience, more often than not they end up being bad clients.